tavishbhanawat/Queue-Simulation-Bank/README.md

 - Head of Department
 - Information Technology

-*College Name:* Arya College of Engineering And IT, Jaipur
+*College Name:* Arya College of Engineering and IT, Jaipur